Caldera-Network/chia-dns-seeder/README.md

 # Chia DNS Seeder

-Performs an asyncronous scan of a Chia fork & stores data in cloudflare.
+Performs an asyncronous scan of a Chia Algorithm Network & stores DNS data in Cloudflare.

-Rather than implementing a full node it communicates with another full node and requests it's peers - from there a graph traversal of the network is performed.

 ## Donate